 Your car emissions are worse for the planet than plastic packaging

 Did you know?
-A 500ml plastic bottle of water has an approximate carbon footprint of 82.8oz of CO2.
-Using one gallon of gas creates around 20lbs of CO2.
+A 500ml plastic bottle of water has an approximate carbon footprint of 82.8oz of CO2 (source).
+Using one gallon of gas creates around 20lbs of CO2, per the EPA.
 Driving around town to get an Instagram-perfect bulk shop from different stores not only wastes time, but resources.
 Zero waste is so much more than just the trash you see right in front of you.

 Do more: Shop at the grocery store closest to you and walk, bike, or take public transport whenever possible.